ActivityRadar/backend/README.md

 For the `ggshield` pre-commit hook, you need to have a `GitGuardian` account and generate an API-key.
 That key has to be put into the `.env` file in order to let `ggshield` work and protect you from sharing secrets.

+## Deployment

+For deploying the backend, we are using `docker-compose`.
+For https support, we use `traefik` with `Let's Encrypt`.

+We currently have a test and a production setup.
+Either way, you'll have to do the
+following:

+1. Install `docker` and `docker-compose`.
+2. Set the variables in the `.env` file:
+   - `LETSENCRYPT_EMAIL`: To the email you are using for `Let's Encrypt`.
+   - `DOMAIN_NAME`: To the domain that redirects to your server instance.

+### Test setup

+1. Run `docker-compose up` to start the container stack without traefik.

+### Production setup

+1. Run `docker network create traefik-public` to create the docker network that `traefik` uses to communicate with `fastapi`.
+2. Run `docker-compose -f docker-compose.traefik.yaml up` to start `traefik`.
+3. Run `docker-compose -f docker-compose.yaml up` to start the rest of the containers.